Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Introduction

 \begin{theorem} Let $\Or$ be a closed connected orientable three-dimensional orbifold which does not contain any bad embedded $2$-dimensional suborbifolds.
 Then $\Or$ has a geometric decomposition. \end{theorem}

 The existing proof of Theorem \ref{theorem1.1} is based on a canonical splitting of $\Or$ along spherical and Euclidean $2$-dimensional suborbifolds, which is analogous to the prime and JSJ decomposition of $3$-manifolds.
 This splitting reduces Theorem \ref{theorem1.1} to two separate cases -- when $\Or$ is a manifold, and when $\Or$ has a nonempty singular locus and satisfies an irreducibility condition.
 The first case is Perelman's theorem for manifolds.
 Thurston announced a proof of the latter case in \cite{Thurston2} and gave an outline.
-The first complete proofs of Theorem \ref{theorem1.1} are due to Boileau-Leeb-Porti \cite{BLP} and Cooper-Hodgson-Kerckhoff \cite{CHK}.
+A detailed proof of the latter case was given by Boileau-Leeb-Porti \cite{BLP}, after work of Boileau-Maillot-Porti \cite{BMP}, Boileau-Porti \cite{BP}, Cooper-Hodgson-Kerckhoff \cite{CHK} and Thurston \cite{Thurston2}.
 The monographs \cite{BMP,CHK} give excellent expositions of $3$-orbifolds and their geometrization.